carleton/rat-behavior-classifier/README.md

 ## Introduction
 This is project is trying to use DeepLabCut and JAABA to classify animal behavior.
 The idea is that we use DeepLabCut as a non-invasive multi-part tracker to get the tracks of the animals and then we feed those tracks into JAABA to train behavior classifiers that will then be able to predict bouts of animal behavior on new videos.

+## Getting Started
+We recommend installing [VS Code](https://code.visualstudio.com/download) and [git](https://git-scm.com/download) in order to clone the code and run it locally.

 ## TrackConverterTemplate
 The trackConverter is the code that we are using to convert the output from DeepLabCut (csv) into a valid input (trx files) for JAABA.